ulfschneider/ulf.website/content/posts/2017-11-15-splitting-user-stories.md

 ---
 title: Splitting User Stories
 abstract: User Stories are short and simple descriptions of a feature told from the perspective of the person who desires the new capability, usually a user or customer of the system.
-It´s called User Story because you put the user into focus.
+It's called User Story because you put the user into focus.
 Therefore a User Story should lead to a product increment that can be seen valuable from the user- or business perspective.
 tags: agile
 ---

 [[toc]]

 ## The advantage of splitting